 Audit your existing presence on social media to ensure there’s nothing that could depict you in a bad light.
-Pictures showing you have a good time are totally fine – but having a drunken wee in the middle of the street?
-Yeah, not cool.
+Pictures showing you have a good time are fine – but having a drunken wee in the middle of the street?
+Not so much.
 You get the idea.

 8. Speak at conferences

-This one may seem a little daunting but if you really want to make a mark in your industry then you need to start speaking at conferences and networking events.
+This one may seem a little daunting but if you really want to make a mark in your industry then you should consider speaking at conferences and networking events.
 It’s a fantastic way of getting your face seen and recognised.
 Public speaking scares the sh*t out of the majority of people but you’re never going to get good at it without practising.

 Make sure you’ll be talking about a subject that you feel comfortable discussing at length.
 You’ll probably receive some curveball questions from smart-ass members of the audience so try not to be sidelined by these.
 And try to enjoy it!